Ludwig Rhesa: Death, memory, and legacy

 Rhesa died on 30 September 1840 and was buried near the Brandenburg Gate in Kneiphof.
 His tombstone depicted an open Bible with a Lithuanian inscription Tai esti visas Šventas Raštas (That is the entire holy scripture).
 The other side has inscriptions referencing his three main publications: collection of Lithuanian folk songs, epic poem The Seasons, and poetry collection Prutena.
 The grave was destroyed at the end of World War II.
 As he remained unmarried and without children, he left his money for the construction of a student dormitory, known as Rhesianum, which was completed in 1854.
 Rhesa also left personal library of about 3,000 books (among them 65 books and two periodicals in the Lithuanian language).
 Many of these books were acquired by historian Friedrich Wilhelm Schubert who published the first biography of Rhesa in 1855.
 Rhesa's manuscripts ended up at the Prussian State Archive Königsberg.
-In 1945, some of the materials were brought to Lithuania and are now stored at the Vrublevskis' Library of the Lithuanian Academy of Sciences.
+In 1945, some of the materials were brought to Lithuania and are now stored at the Wroblewski Library of the Lithuanian Academy of Sciences.

 In 1975, to commemorate his 200th birth anniversary, a wooden sculpture by sculptor Eduardas Jonušas was erected near the former location of his native Karvaičiai village.
 Sculptor Arūnas Sakalauskas erected a stone sculpture in Rhesa's memory in Juodkrantė in 1994.
 In 2005, on the occasion of the 750th anniversary of the founding of Königsberg, the Lithuanian Ministry of Culture gifted a sculpture by Sakalauskas to Kaliningrad.
 In 2009, during the celebrations of the millennium of Lithuania, a symbolic Tree of Unity was unveiled in Vingis Park in Vilnius.
 A hundred names of most prominent Lithuanians, including Rhesa, were inscribed on the monument.

 In 2007, a culture center named after Rhesa was opened in Juodkrantė.
 In 2008, Neringa Municipality established an award named after Rhesa for scientific, educational, or cultural achievements benefiting the Curonian Spit.
 The award ceremony is held annually on Rhesa's birthday.

 Albinas Jovaišas published the first monograph about Rhesa in 1969.
 Since 2009, the Institute of Lithuanian Literature and Folklore has been working on collecting and publishing all works by Rhesa.
 Five volumes edited by Liucija Citavičiūtė were published by 2020.

 Seimas (Lithuanian parliament) declared 2016 to be the year of Rhesa.